 If you’re looking for something that pays well, is in high demand, and that offers enough challenges and experiences to keep you interested, then maybe a career in programming is the answer.

 Programmers are found in nearly every industry.
 As of the publication of this post, Glassdoor.com contains 45,264 job listings for computer programers, with employers including big names such as Sony Playstation, AT&T, Ikea, and more.
 And opportunities aren’t limited to traditional business institutions, either.
 Everything from sports teams to educational facilities, governments to nonprofit organizations, need skilled programmers.
 The demand is there, and as computer technology becomes ever more integral to our modern lifestyles, that demand is only going to increase.

 As for pay, the average annual programmer salary is $66k, but in some locations that can reach as high as $90k.

 But while demand and salary are certainly advantages, are the associated jobs really that rewarding?
 Well, the Forbes’ “Happiest Jobs of 2017” includes technical leads and .Net developers—both of which are “programmer” positions—in its top ten list.
 What keeps most programmers engaged are the challenges and the variety of the work.

-Can you get a programming job without a degree?
+Can I get a job as a programmer without a degree?

 The short answer?
 Yes.
-Yes you can.
-The longer answer is also yes, but you’ll need some training, and your prospective employer is probably going to expect some certification.
+Yes you can get a developer job without a university degree.
+The longer answer is also yes, but you’ll need some training to get job ready, and your prospective employer is probably going to expect some certification.